 Another limited edition in 1977 was the Hermit Thrush with Cranberry Cotoneaster.
 This limited edition of 250 (at $1450) was completed in 1981.
 This thrush is found at various times of the year throughout the USA and shares the habit of its relative the Rufous-sided Towhee of scrabbling about in leaf litter while foraging.

-Also introduced in 1977 was the open edition Ducklings ‘Buttercup and Daffodil’ which continued to be made for almost two decades but is now retired.
+Also introduced in 1977 was the open edition Ducklings ‘Buttercup and Daffodil’ which continued to be made for almost two decades.
 Five inches high, this piece retailed for $165 at introduction.

 Cybis returned to the pair format with Kinglets on Pyracantha (fire thorn) which was produced from 1978–1982.
 The male is the one with the orange crest.
 The original declared issue was 500 pair, fairly quickly reduced to 300 and ultimately to only 175 pair.
 The original issue price was $900 which increased to $1100 before closing.
 Designed by Lynn Klockner Brown.